 Yesterday was the kind of day a writer who wants to show off their vocabulary would describe as lugubrious.
 I prefer dreary.
 Not because I’m better than that other writer, but because dreary feels more literary.
-For me at least, it evokes scenes from Dickens and Austen and the Brontës, where some character goes for a walk on a dull grey day.
+For me at least, it evokes scenes from Dickens, Jane Austen, and the Brontës, where some character goes for a walk on a dull grey day.

 I had every intention of skipping my evening walk yesterday — partly because I was feeling under the weather, partly because I enjoy watching the sunset and there was no hope of that.
 Except for a brief peek around midday, the sun had hidden his visage all day.
 It really did feel like the second stanza of Sonnet XXXIII: